Storia-AI/sage/README.md

 python src/index.py $GITHUB_REPO_NAME --pinecone_index_name=$PINECONE_INDEX_NAME
 python src/chat.py $GITHUB_REPO_NAME --pinecone_index_name=$PINECONE_INDEX_NAME
 ```
 This will index your entire codebase in a vector DB, then bring up a `gradio` app where you can ask questions about it.

 The assistant responses always include GitHub links to the documents retrieved for each query.

-To make the gradio chat app accessible publicly, you can set `--share=true`:
+If you want to publicly host your chat experience, set `--share=true`:
 ```
 python src/chat.py $GITHUB_REPO_NAME --share=true ...
 ```

+That's seriously it.

 Here is, for example, a conversation about the repo [Storia-AI/image-eval](https://github.com/Storia-AI/image-eval):
 ![screenshot](assets/chat_screenshot.png)

-# Under the hood
+# Peaking under the hood

 ## Indexing the repo
 The `src/index.py` script performs the following steps: